AdityaAngajala/FRI_2_Project/README.md

 # Topological Generation using Stable Diffusion - Environment Generator, Encoder, and Decoder

-This repo contains the code for the accompanying [research paper ]([url](https://drive.google.com/file/d/1hfSenvkE6SxhtQsS47allLh3wAr-YC-F/view?usp=sharing)).
+This repo contains the code for the accompanying [research paper](https://github.com/AdityaAngajala/FRI_2_Project/files/14118071/Goal_Oriented_3D_Environment_Generation_Final.pdf).
 I would highly recommend reading it to better understand the context with which this code is written.

 Repo incudes:
 - Randomized Topological Environment Generator